 Before scheduling your prelim, you must have an approved Plan of Work.
 The Grad Office will schedule no exams until you sign your Patent Agreement, submit your POW and it is approved by your committee and the Graduate School.

 At least ONE TO TWO MONTHS IN ADVANCE, reserve a three-hour block, preferably* no later than 9:00 AM for morning exams or between 1:00 and 2:00 for afternoon exams once your committee settles on a date and time.
 We recommend that you reserve the room earlier rather than later due to the demand on available conference rooms.
-Contact Katie Elliott (email@example.com) to reserve DAB 210, COX 306, COX 400 (note that the COX rooms belong to the College of Sciences and they can make changes at their discretion), or the PIII conference room.
-You may also contact Wendy Bunce (firstname.lastname@example.org) for PIII.
+Contact the Chem Grad Office (email@example.com) to reserve DAB 210 or COX 400 (note that the COX room belong to the College of Sciences and they can make changes at their discretion), or the PIII conference room.
+You may also contact Premila Jayaratne (firstname.lastname@example.org) for PIII.

 NOTE: All available conference rooms are in high demand during the Fall semester and we will not honor last minute reservations, so finalize your exam time and date as early as possible or you face having to present in an undesirable room or having to reschedule.

 Turn in your completed Request to Schedule Doctoral Oral Examination form no later than three weeks prior (15 working days, M-F) to your exam date.
 The form itself states a two-week window, but we prefer three weeks to check your Plan of Work, check your file in MyPack for any outstanding issues, and to allow the Graduate School time to find your Graduate School Representative.
-We will not process forms received fewer than two weeks (10 working days) prior to your scheduled exam date due to Grad School regulations.
-If you forget to turn in your form, you will have to reschedule — NO EXCEPTIONS.
+We may not be able to process forms received fewer than two weeks (10 working days) prior to your scheduled exam date due to Grad School regulations.
+If you forget to turn in your form, you may have to reschedule — NO EXCEPTIONS.
 The Grad School requires enough time to assign a representative to attend prelims (if one is required).
 Committee members do not have to sign the exam request forms, but the Chemistry Grad Director’s signature is required.
-You’ll receive confirmation of your exam in your mailbox sometime after we submit your paperwork to the Grad School.
 The Graduate School will send your exam forms to the Grad Office.
 Your committee will record their final decision on those forms on the day of the exam.
 Return the signed exam forms to the Grad Office immediately after you complete your prelim regardless of the type of decision your committee makes.

 *Each division has developed specific requirements that go hand-in-hand with our general program requirements.
 This includes scheduling and holding prelims in slightly different formats.
-In advance of finalizing your schedule, check with the Graduate Office to avoid problems.
 Please review your corresponding divisional requirements and consult your advisor if you have any questions: Analytical, Inorganic, Organic, and Physical.

 The Grad Office typically emails the entire department announcing your prelim the day prior (or the Friday prior for Monday exams) to your exam.
 Make sure the Grad Office has your correct title, and if possible, also include an abstract.